This weekend only!

 Situational Awareness - spacing, vision, and offensive flow

-Shooting - time and room, on the run, shot placement and selection and faking before shooting
+Shooting - 8 meters, on the run, shot placement and selection and faking before shooting

 Defensive Play - body positioning and field awareness